Aiven-Open/klaw-docs/docs/docs/Concepts/metastore.md

 If you would prefer to use another RDBMS, such as [MySQL](https://www.mysql.com/), you can do this too.
-Check the `config`{.interpreted-text role="doc"} documentation for information about working with configuration files.
+Check the `config` documentation for information about working with configuration files.

-Scripts are included in the source code repository to create the database structure and insert some starter data.
-You will find these in the `scripts/base/rdbms/` directory.
+:::tip
+Klaw will create the required tables during the application startup.